evg-mar/decision-trees/README.md

 # decision-trees
 # Implementation of a Decision tree with Probability and Decision Nodes.
-# Applied on the business from economics described in http://heller.brandeis.edu/executive-education/pdfs/DecisionTrees.pdf
+# Applied on the business case from economics described in http://heller.brandeis.edu/executive-education/pdfs/DecisionTrees.pdf